DevMewada/ZomatoLandingPage-Static/README.md

-# ZomatoLandingPage-Static
+# This is my zomato landing page clone

-This is my first GitHub repo.
+## Done with first commit.

-Author - Dev Mewada (Demlaot)
+## Set Up created here for our appln